john-yang/laravel-4-app/README.md

 		<h4>Updates</h4>
 		<h5>Updates (4.20.15)</h5>
 			<li>added admin area for sys admins</li>
-			<li>-added user authorization, so if a user tries to enter into /admin area,
+			<li>added user authorization, so if a user tries to enter into /admin area,
 		they are redirected to /login</li>

 		<h6>created user test accounts:</h6>